 The Africa Islamic Economic Foundation

-The Africa Islamic Economic Foundation (AFRIEF) is an international non-profit organisation with its headquarters located in Tamale, in the Republic of Ghana.
-It is committed to promoting and fostering Islamic economics, finance and ethical investments in Africa.
+The Africa Islamic Economic Foundation (AFRIEF) is an international non-profit organization with its headquarters located in Tamale, in the Republic of Ghana.
+It is committed to promoting and fostering Islamic economics, finance, and ethical investments in Africa.
 It collects and shares the experiences and best practices of recent Islamic economic and finance projects in Africa.

-Within the general promotion of Islamic economics, finance and ethical investments, AFRIEF focuses its efforts on creating concrete and pragmatic goals.
-Through collecting and analysing data, organising and hosting conferences, drafting and presenting reports, and, perhaps most importantly, by running field-projects in many countries, AFRIEF compiles the collective and individual experiences of peoples, organisations, companies and countries from all over Africa.
+Within the general promotion of Islamic economics, finance, and ethical investments, AFRIEF focuses its efforts on creating concrete and pragmatic goals.
+Through collecting and analyzing data, organizing and hosting conferences, drafting and presenting reports, and, perhaps most importantly, running field projects in many countries, AFRIEF compiles the collective and individual experiences of peoples, organizations, companies, and countries from all over Africa.

-By and large, the central focus of AFRIEF’s academic inquiry is Islamic economics, finance and innovative solutions that centre on economic growth, investments, creating alliances and fostering relationships, developing young talents and entrepreneurs and conflict prevention and resolution.
+By and large, the central focus of AFRIEF’s academic inquiry is Islamic economics, finance, and innovative solutions that center on economic growth, investments, creating alliances and fostering relationships, developing young talents and entrepreneurs, and conflict prevention and resolution.